jxxcarlson/elm-stat/README.md

     ...
 ```

-We transform it to a RawData value using `RawData.get`.
-This function automatically detects the type of data in the string: space-delimited, tab-delimited, or comma-delimited (csv).
+Transform this text to a RawData value using `RawData.get`, a function which automatically detects the type of data represented by the text: space-delimited, tab-delimited, or comma-delimited (csv).

 ```
 > RawData.get SampleData.temperature